SiddhantDeshmukh/SiddhantDeshmukh.github.io/content/Coding Projects/particle_life.md

 ## This version

+This is my take on it written in Rust using macroquad and egui.
 You can [[particle-life.html|view the HTML file]], get the compiled WASM binary [[particle-life.wasm|get the compiled WASM binary]], and
 [check out the repository](https://github.com/SiddhantDeshmukh/particle_life).